The University in the community

 Working with landlords

 We only register properties which are part of Sheffield City Council's Snug scheme, which promotes good accommodation standards.
-This helps to ensure that our students are living in safe accommodation and that landlords who do not fulfill their obligations to their students are not rewarded with University endorsement.
+This helps to ensure that our students are living in safe accommodation and that landlords who do not fulfil their obligations to their students are not rewarded with University endorsement.

 A world top-100 university